Research Areas: Work and Occupations, Labor and Labor Movements, Social Inequality, Economic Sociology, Education, and Social Movements.

 Manuscripts in Progress

 Klainot-Hess, Elizabeth.
-The Temporary University: Contingent Faculty and the Transformation of Higher Education.
+Fracutured Faculty: Contingent Academic Labor and the Transformation of American Higher Education.
 Book prospectus and sample chapters available upon request.

 Klainot-Hess, Elizabeth.
 “Highly Educated and Dissatisfied: The Effects of Education and Comparison Group on Contingent Faculty Job Satisfaction.”